 Praising positive Behaviour

-All children are rewarded for good behaviour through a range of strategies.
-Emphasis is on praise for: appropriate behaviour, good manners and respecting others, demonstrating the school values.
+All children are rewarded for good behaviour that demonstrates the school values through a range of strategies.
 Praise and rewards can be awarded by all members of staff for positive recognition of children's achievements.

 Rewards used may include: